rafa-leao/my-shell/README.md

 ## Usage

-Well, it is simiple.
+Well, it is simple.
 We divided the folders thinking on what OS you're using.

 - Clone this repo anywhere in your machine;

 - Just go to the folder related to your OS and  find the tool you want to install;

 - Found it?
 Simply execute this file and the magic happens;

+- Some issue while executing?
+Open an issue and help us to make it more reliable!

 ## Contribution